 Your retina and optic nerve

 Your ophthalmologist will put dilating eye drops in your eye to dilate, or widen, your pupil.
-This will allow him or her to examine your retina and optic nerve for signs of damage from disease.
+This will allow them to examine your retina and optic nerve for signs of damage from disease.
 Your eyes might be sensitive to light for a few hours after dilation.

 Your ophthalmologist may suggest other tests to further examine your eye.
 This can include specialized imaging techniques such as:

-These tests can be crucial.
-They help your ophthalmologist detect problems in the back of the eye, on the eye's surface or inside the eye to diagnose diseases early.
+These tests help your ophthalmologist detect problems in the back of the eye, on the eye's surface or inside the eye to diagnose diseases early.

 Each part of the comprehensive eye exam provides important information about the health of your eyes.
-Make sure that you get a complete examination as part of your commitment to your overall health.
+Make sure that you get a complete eye exam as part of your care for your overall health.